Share icon

 Shayna Skolnik, CEO of Navteca.
 Credits: Marco Librero, NASA/Ames

-Shayna Skolnik is the founder and CEO of Navteca, a woman and minority-owned technology company that focuses on emerging technologies and IT innovations through artificial intelligence, cloud solutions and advanced data visualization.
+Shayna Skolnik is the founder and CEO of Navteca(link is external), a woman and minority-owned technology company that focuses on emerging technologies and IT innovations through artificial intelligence, cloud solutions and advanced data visualization.
 Through Navteca, Shayna collaborates with NASA to demonstrate and investigate the potential of virtual reality (VR) and augmented reality (AR) to improve data accessibility and visualization for Earth science research and disaster response efforts.
 VR immerses the user’s entire field of view with computer-generated graphics, while AR projects integrate computer graphics into the user’s environment via a headset, high-tech glasses or mobile device.
 Skolnik’s role in working with NASA is to examine how NASA’s Earth science research and applications can take advantage of VR and AR.
-The possibilities of VR and AR have already proven to be extensive, and display increasing promise through Skolnik’s collaboration with the NASA Earth Applied Sciences Disasters Program.
+The possibilities of VR and AR have already proven to be extensive, and display increasing promise through Skolnik’s collaboration with the NASA Earth Applied Sciences Disasters Program(link is external).

 Virtual Reality for Earth Science and Disasters Applications